jcazevedo/advent-of-code-2018/README.md

 - The language for each day is assigned before looking at the problem statement.
-- The languages to be used in each day are the following, in order: Idris, Prolog, Lua, Rust, C++, Ruby, Octave, Python, Erlang, R, OCaml, Dart, PHP, Elixir, Pony, Scala, Swift, Haskell, Go, Nim, Kotlin, TypeScript, Perl, Java, Clojure
+- The languages to be used in each day are the following, in order: Idris, Prolog, Lua, Rust, C++, Ruby, Octave, Python, Erlang, R, OCaml, Dart, PHP, Elixir, Pony, Scala, Swift, Haskell, Go, Nim, Kotlin, TypeScript, Perl, Java and Clojure.
 - The solutions should read the input from a predefined file (named `<day>.input`) and write the solution to the standard output.
-- The solutions should only take a few seconds to output the correct answer.
+- The solutions should take less than a minute to output the correct answer on my machine.
 - Dependencies should be limited to each language's standard library.

 ## Problems